lh3/fermi-lite/README.md

 small memory footprint and the features of fermikit.
 In particular, fermi-lite is able to retain heterozygous events and thus can be used to assemble diploid regions for the purpose of variant calling.
-It is one of the limited choices for local re-assembly and arguably the easier to interface.
+It is one of the limited choices for local re-assembly and arguably the easiest to interface.

 ## Usage